 c) Functional and presentation currency

-These financial statements are presented in Canadian dollars, except when otherwise indicated.
+These financial statements are presented in Canadian dollars which is the functional currency of the Company, except when otherwise indicated.
 The functional currency is the currency of the primary economic environment in which an entity operates.